cassowarii/ld42/levelformat.md

-a level is a JSON object with 3 keys:
+a level is a JSON object with 5 keys:

+**'title'**, which is the title of the level.

 **'lv'**, which is a 15x15 two-dimensional array where 0 is empty, 1 is wall, 2 is player, 3/4/5/6/7 are yellow/orange/turquoise/pink/purple boxes.